openshift/enhancements/olm/operator-registry.md

     interval: 1m
 ```

 Some open questions about the actual poll implementation: In openshift, for many of the the same reasons that OLM cannot directly pull the operator bundle image, OLM cannot query for new shas on a given tag directly.

-In order to accomplish this, we will need to create a deployment process that has an implicit understanding of what images are available (for example, we may use a rollout to force the deployment to update on the timer -- with a pull policy of always this will result in a new pod that is on the latest image when there are updates).
+In order to accomplish this, we will need to create a deployment process that has an implicit understanding of when new images are available.
+The initial implementation of this poller will leverage the existing method of building CatalogSources.
+That is, CatalogSources currently directly generate a pod.
+We will generate a new pod with an ImagePullPolicy of Always on the scheduled timer and then examine the SHA of the pods image.
+If the SHA does not match the current pod attached to the CatalogSource, we know that the image is newer and will point the CatalogSource to the new pod.

-This is also fairly related to ImageStreams in OpenShift.
+This concept is also fairly related to ImageStreams in OpenShift.
 Our current plan is to not leverage that feature given that OLM is a component that is also targeted at plain vanilla kubernetes clusters.

-#### Outcomed
+#### Outcomes

 The outcome of all of this implementation ends up defining two distinct user workflows.